tushortz/django-simplify/README.md

 Then just add `simplify` to your `INSTALLED_APPS`.

-Below are several example commands you can run
+Below are several example commands you can run.

-You can run the demo project using the following commands:

 ```sh
 $ python manage.py create_app <app_name>